Book of Genesis

 Like the seven dwarves, most people can name a few Israelite tribes but very few can name all of them.
 Likewise, it is generally understood that there are twelve tribes, but that assumption isn’t true.
 There are actually thirteen tribes of Israel.
-This is not an alternative interpretation or conspiracy, it’s right there in the Old Testament.
+This is not an alternative interpretation or conspiracy, it’s right there in the Hebrew Bible (Old Testament).

 Eleven tribes are named after the sons of Jacob/Israel born of four different women (two wives, two concubines), as follows in order of birth: